rottingham/ProductValidation/README.md

 ProductValidator is a simply utility for Shopping cart software or custom projects to validate product codes.

-Supports UPC-A, EAN13 and ISBN10/ISBN13.
+Supports UPC-A, UPC-E 6, 7 and 8, EAN13 and ISBN10/ISBN13.

-This software is free to use, distribute and change as you see fit.
+This software is free to use, distribute and change as you see fit according to the MIT Variant license.

 #### Sample Usage